LeeeeT/valtypes/docs/index.md

 ---

+**Documentation**: [valtypes.readthedocs.io][docs]

+**Source code**: [github.com/LeeeeT/valtypes][source]

+---

 ## What is valtypes

-**Valtypes** is a flexible data parsing library which will help you make illegal states unrepresentable and enable you to practice ["Parse, don’t validate"][parse-dont-validate] in Python.
+**Valtypes** is a flexible data parsing library which will help you make illegal states unrepresentable and enable you to practice ["Parse, don’t validate"](https://lexi-lambda.github.io/blog/2019/11/05/parse-don-t-validate) in Python.
 It has many features that might interest you, so let's dive into some examples.

 ## Examples